deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Armstrong Tower, Hotel-Charlie-Foxtrot-One.
 Emergency jumpback after a Hunter attack on Lane Ten-Four-Five.
 No casualties, minor injuries.
 Sending beacon details...”

 “Jesus, Hunters?”
 Cathy went pale and buckled herself in at her station.
-Dog mimed zipping up her flight suit at her, and pale white became flush pink as he fumbled to neaten herself up.
+Dog mimed zipping up her flight suit at her, and pale white became flush pink as she fumbled to neaten herself up.
 Mitch meanwhile dropped into the comms seat and quickly sent over the codes for the beacon they’d left behind on bugging out.
 Right now, the Hunters would be ripping through that unfortunate freighter that had followed them into the spike.
 If AEC had ships and fighters ready to scramble...

 *“Copy that, Hotel-Charlie.
 Hold station, await inspection.”*